Intrinsic persistent homology via density-based metric learning: Applications to Signal Analysis

-The Fermat and the $k$-NN distance are computed using the library Fermat \cite{fermat_package}, while Ripser \cite{ctralie2018ripser} is employed for the computation of persistence diagrams associated to Vietoris--Rips filtrations.
+Fermat and $k$-NN distances are computed using the library {\fontfamily{lmss}\selectfont Fermat} \citep{fermat_package}, while {\fontfamily{lmss}\selectfont Ripser} \cite{ripser2021} is employed for the computation of persistence diagrams associated to Vietoris--Rips filtrations.
 All the computations are over the field $\mathbf{k}=\ZZ_2$.
-The code for all the examples and experiments can be found in \cite{repository}.
+The code for all the examples and experiments can be found in the repository \cite{repository}.

-\subsection{Topological analysis of time series.}
+\subsection{Topological Analysis of Time Series.}

 Time-delay embeddings of scalar time-series data is a well-known technique to recover the underlying dynamics of a system.
-Takens’ theorem \cite{MR654900} gives conditions under which a smooth attractor can be reconstructed from a generic observable function, with dimensional bounds related to those of the Whitney Embedding Theorem.
+Takens' theorem \cite{MR654900} gives conditions under which a smooth attractor can be reconstructed from a generic observable function, with dimensional bounds related to those of the Whitney Embedding Theorem.
 It implies in particular that if $X(t)$ is a real valued signal (which is assumed to be one of the coordinates of a flow given by a system of differential equations), then the \textit{delay coordinate map}

 is an embedding of an orbit.
 Here $D$ is the embedding dimension and $\tau$ is the time delay.
 From a theoretical point of view, $D$ is the number of variables of the original system.
-However, in practice the underlying equations describing the dynamical system are not available --- and, indeed, this is one of the main goals of the research in the area ---.
-Thus, dynamics are often analyzed by studying the topology of their \textit{attractors} (i.e., invariant subsets of the phase space towards which the system tends to evolve) \cite{BW, MR228014, GL}.
-If the attractor is a smooth manifold $\M$ of dimension $d$, under certain conditions Taken's theorem \cite{MR654900} implies that the delay embedding of the signal with $D\geq 2d+1$ is diffeomorphic to $\M$.
+However, in practice the underlying equations describing the dynamical system are not available.
+Thus, dynamics are often analyzed by studying the topology of their \textit{attractors}; i.e., invariant subsets of the phase space towards which the system tends to evolve \citep{BW, MR228014, GL}.
+If the attractor is a smooth manifold $\M$ of dimension $d$, under certain conditions Takens' theorem implies that the delay embedding of the signal with $D\geq 2d+1$ is diffeomorphic to $\M$.

-We describe now an approach --- based on intrinsic persistent diagrams --- to study geometry of attractors and pattern recognition in time series by means of the analysis of the time evolving topological organization of the embedded flow.
+We describe now an approach --- based on intrinsic persistence diagrams --- to study geometry of attractors and pattern recognition in time series by means of the analysis of the time evolving topological organization of the embedded flow.
 Let $(x_1, x_2, \dots, x_n)$ be a time series, i.e. a finite sample of a signal $X:[0,T]\to \RR$ such that for evenly spaced points $0=t_1<t_2<\dots<t_n=T$, $x_i = X(t_i)$ for all $1\leq i\leq n$.
 Given $D$ and $\tau$, compute the delay embedding of the time series

 Then, for $p>1$, endow $\XX_n$ with a metric space structure induced by the sample Fermat distance $d_{\XX_n, p}$.
 The persistence diagram of the delay embedding $(\XX_n, d_{\XX_n, p})$ quantifies information about the homology of the attractor associated to the underlying dynamical system.